Your Disease Guide

 There are two types of CRPS:

-- Type 1: This type of CRPS, also known as reflex sympathetic dystrophy is a result of apparent injury such as sprain or fracture but the injury is with no confirmed nerve damage.
+Type 1: This type of CRPS, also known as reflex sympathetic dystrophy is a result of apparent injuries such as a sprain or fracture but the injury is with no confirmed nerve damage.

-- Type 2: This type of CRPS or causalgia starts after an injury with clear nerve damage.
+Type 2: This type of CRPS or causalgia starts after an injury with apparent nerve damage.

 Some of the common causes of CRPS include: